jhunt/longshoreman/phase2/README.md

 Getting Started
 ---------------

-You are free to start with the `server.go` template, but you'll probably be better off copying your implementation from phase 1 into this directory.
+The `server.go` template contains part of a working implementation from phase 1.
 Running it is the same as before:

     go run server.go